tmralmeida/lhmp-thor-magni-challenge-extras/README.md

 ## 5. Terms and Conditions

 Note that the ground truth test annotations are provided along with the remaining data.
 This is because they match the ground truth of the original THÖR-MAGNI data, which is readily available.
 We trust participants to not utilize these unethically.
 Namely, we expect these train/test paradigms to be followed.
+Furthermore, if you are using a generative model (multiple outputs), **you must submit the Top-1 predictions** (i.e., the most likely prediction).
+These hard requirements will be checked after the benchmark deadline.

 ## Contacts